SaiSindhuja197/Azure-Arc-enabled-SQL-Server/getstartpage.md

    ![](media/sqlarcLABVM.png)

-   >Note: If you see any PowerShell windows running in your VM, please do not close that as it's setting up some configurations inside the environment.
+   >Note: If you see any PowerShell windows running in your VM, please do not close them as they are setting up some configurations inside the environment.

 1. To get the lab environment details, you can select the **Environment** tab.
 Additionally, the credentials will also be emailed to your registered email address.
 You can also open the Lab Guide in a separate and full window by selecting the **Split Window** from the lower right corner.
-Also, you can start, stop and restart virtual machines from the **Resources** tab.
+Also, you can start, stop, and restart virtual machines from the **Resources** tab.

    ![](media/getstartpage02.png "Enter Email")